Financial Services and Opportunities

 Students who receive tuition reimbursement from their employers may obtain and complete a "Tuition Reimbursement" form (pdf) here.
 The completed form must then be verified by the Registrar and Bursar prior to submission to the student's employer.

-For a breakdown of the Cost of Attendance for JD, LLM and MSJ students, click here.
+For a breakdown of the Cost of Attendance and/or Tuition and Fees for JD, LLM and MSJ students, click here.

 Tuition Reimbursement Requests